kazcare/quizalanche/README.md

  * It has linear gradient feature used for the body's background colour.
 It amalgamate **green and gray** colours.

- * Color palette I used is green and blue with mild opacity to make it look more apealing.
+ * Color palette I used is green and gray with mild opacity to make it look more apealing.

  * Quiz container is always stays in the middle of the screen for all the screen sizes.